 What if there were a solution to stress that involves nothing more than feeling thankful for the good things in your life?
 In fact, there is.
 That solution is called gratitude.

-Studies have shown that people who regularly practice feeling thankful have a leg up when it comes to their health.
-Robert Emmons, a psychology professor at the University of California at Davis, has been a leading researcher in this growing field, termed “positive psychology.”
-His research has found that those who adopt an “attitude of gratitude” as a permanent state of mind experience many health benefits.
+According to research, people who regularly practice feeling thankful have a leg up when it comes to their health.
+Robert Emmons, a psychology professor at the University of California at Davis, has been a leading researcher in this growing field, termed "positive psychology."
+His research has found that those who adopt an "attitude of gratitude" as a permanent state of mind experience many health benefits.

-Emmons’ findings, along with those from other researchers such as Lisa Aspinwall, a psychology professor at the University of Utah, suggest that grateful people may be more likely to:
+Emmons' findings, along with those from other researchers, such as Lisa Aspinwall, a psychology professor at the University of Utah, suggest that grateful people may be more likely to:

 - take better care of themselves physically and mentally